Schweem/BobaManateeAnalysis/README.md

 - Install requirements `'pip install -r requirements.txt'` in the root directory (These are for both server and analysis)

 - Run `'dataRetrival.py'`, to pull data and build csv reports.
-- Run `'bobabackend'` to host the API locally
+- Run `'bobabackend.py'` to host the API locally

 ----